 Covering an area of approximately 430 sq kms, the UNESCO World Heritage Site of Kaziranga National Park is home to the world’s largest population of the Indian One-Horned Rhinoceros as well as the Indian Wild Water Buffalo.
 It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every five sq. km.) making this park an incredibly rich biodiversity hotspot.
 With its marshy swamps and thickets of elephant grass, this park supports large populations of Indian elephants, Indian bison, swamp deer, and Capped Langurs.

 Cruise downstream under the seemingly endless new bridge to dock at Tezpur.
-Those taking Assam Despatch 4B are transferred this morning from a Kaziranga lodge to board the ship at Tezpur in time for lunch.

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.
 Kaziranga National Park comprises low-lying grassland, which may not be visitable when the river is at or near flood level.